falcosecurity/libs/test/vm/README.md

 *End User's and Developers Perspective*

-- Knowing which compiler version may generally work for which kernel version based on distros and kernels included in the driver-sanity project.
+- Knowing which compiler version may generally work for which kernel version based on distros and kernels included in the vm project.
 - Disentangle cmake and GLIBC versions dependencies as well.
 - Useful scripts for building drivers for custom kernels that are not supported in [driverkit](https://github.com/falcosecurity/driverkit).
 - Self-serve project everyone can use and modify on localhost.